Data Security and Privacy

 Security and Operational Measures

-The PDFCrowd DPA describes technical and organisational measures for customer-content processing.
-These include encrypted service access, access controls, administrative authentication, logging and monitoring, logical separation of customer accounts and service data, service infrastructure backup and recovery procedures, subprocessor due diligence, and incident response procedures.
+PDFCrowd uses technical and organisational measures to protect customer-content processing.
+The Data Processing Agreement describes these measures in more detail.
+They include encrypted service access, access controls, administrative authentication, logging and monitoring, logical separation of customer accounts and service data, service infrastructure backup and recovery procedures, subprocessor due diligence, and incident response procedures.

 Support and Reliability